zadorlab/pynta/README.md

-# rmgcat_to_sella
+# Pynta

 <!-- ![workflow_idea](./workflow_idea.png) -->

 The work-flow designed to automate search for transition states and reaction paths on various surfaces.

-`rmgcat_to_sella` reads the .yaml files from the previous RMGCat calculations, puts reactants and products on the surface, calculates TSs and returns reaction energies as well as barriers heights represented as a free energy reaction path diagrams.
+`pynta` reads the .yaml files from the previous RMGCat calculations, puts reactants and products on the surface, calculates TSs and returns reaction energies as well as barriers heights represented as a free energy reaction path diagrams.
 The general idea of the code can be summarized in the following figure.

 <center><img src='./workflow_idea.png' style="width:400px"></center>
 <br>

 # 1. How to install

-**Instalation can be a bit tricky because `rmgcat_to_sella` depends on a several different packages that are under constant development (`balsam`, `xtb-python`)**
+**Instalation can be a bit tricky because `pynta` depends on a several different packages that are under constant development (`balsam`, `xtb-python`)**

 The following instruction assumes that you have several softwares installed on your system, such as: